A topic from the subject of Calibration in Chemistry.

 The main concepts of calibration in food chemistry include:

-- Limit of detection: The lowest concentration of an analyte that can be reliably detected by the analytical instrument.
+• Limit of detection (LOD): The lowest concentration of an analyte that can be reliably distinguished from background noise or blank signal.
+It represents the sensitivity of the method.

-- Limit of quantitation: The lowest concentration of an analyte that can be reliably quantified by the analytical instrument.
+• Limit of quantitation (LOQ): The lowest concentration of an analyte that can be reliably quantified with acceptable accuracy and precision.
+It is usually set at a higher value than the LOD.

 Experiment: "pH in Food Chemistry"